-Saloni has experience advising clients across various sectors involved in ACCC investigations concerning potentially anticompetitive conduct and consumer law issues.
-She has also assisted both domestic and international clients to successfully obtain Australian merger clearance as well as provided competition advice on contemplated transactions and supply chain arrangements.
-Saloni has also advised on consumer law risks associated with product marketing and company agreements and dealings with consumers.
+Saloni advises clients across various sectors involved in ACCC investigations concerning potentially anticompetitive conduct and consumer law issues.
+She has assisted both domestic and international clients to successfully obtain Australian merger clearance as well as provided competition advice on contemplated transactions and supply chain arrangements.
+Saloni has also advised clients on consumer law risks associated with product marketing and company agreements and dealings with consumers.

 Saloni’s recent experience includes advising:

 - multiple clients in relation to ACCC clearance on proposed mergers